temporalio/spring-boot-demo/README.md

 <img src="img/traces.png" width="500px" />
 </p>

+## That's it

-And thats it :) Hope you enjoyed the demo and learned something cool.
+Hope you enjoyed the demo and learned something cool.
-Would love to get your comments and suggestions.
+Would love to get your comments and suggestions (and PRs!!)